Events

 I love few things more than talking about books, all things bookish, and lots of things thematically linked to my writing, in any format.

-I’m committed to only doing in-person events if they have infection control in place with the acknowledgement that covid is airborne (eg. ventilation, HEPA filtration, masks preferred if not required) and remote access options, whether live streaming or recorded (audio or visual).
+In-person events should where possible have remote access options, whether live streaming or recorded (audio or visual).
 Where video, it should be captioned.
 Where audio, a transcript should be made available.

 This is an act of solidarity with all those who are excluded from in-person events, including those who are shielding/ housebound / carers/ geographically isolated – to try and promote a more equitable arts ecosystem in which no one is left behind – as well as an essential measure to protect my own health.
 Chronically ill and disabled people must not be excluded from arts programming as the pandemic continues with no mitigations.